Yellow Springs police records ID victim, details from fatal shooting

 Two adult children of Vang were in the residence when she was shot in her doorway.
 Both were in different parts of the house when they heard a loud bang ring out through the home.

 Her son told police he heard his mother answer a knock at the door and have a conversation with someone before he heard a loud noise, believing she had fallen.
-When he came to his mother's aid, he noticed the glass on the door had shattered and no one was outside.
+When he came to his mother's aid, he noticed glass had shattered and no one was outside.

 A Springfield man, Jackson Isaiah Bleything, was apprehended after allegedly threatening a man with a gun in Yellow Springs days later during the weekend following the fatal shooting.
 He faces charges in Xenia Municipal Court.